openpnp/openpnp/ReferencePushPullFeeder.md

 ![Example Feeder in Action](https://user-images.githubusercontent.com/9963310/94424926-54387480-018b-11eb-96b1-963e69c14e50.gif)

+While this feeder software solution was developed side-by-side with the all-3D-printed feeder [featured here](https://makr.zone/new-all-3d-printed-tapereel-feeder/399/), it was an important design goal to create the software side as universal as possible, to be used for all kinds of mechanical feeders.
+Your design can be completely different!

 ## Features in more Detail

 * Generic implementation for a feeder that can feed parts by performing push and pull (and other) motions using a head-mounted Actuator.